From Tweets to Quantum

 Bio: Ramesh Karri is a Professor of Electrical and Computer Engineering at New York University Tandon School of Engineering and is a co-founder of NYU Center for Cybersecurity.
 Professor Karri's research interests include trustworthy hardware (integrated circuits to processor architectures); electronics supply chain security; VLSI Design and Test; and interactions between security and reliability.
 A recipient of the Humboldt Fellowship and the National Science Foundation CAREER Award, he has authored over 190 journal and conference publications.
 In addition, Professor Karri is the co-founder of the Trust-HUB and organizes the annual red team/blue team event at NYU, the Embedded Systems Security Challenge.
 He received a PhD and MS degree at the University of California at San Diego, a Master of Technology degree at the University of Hyderabad, and Bachelor of Engineering at Andhra University.

-Prof. Norbert Lütkenhaus (University of Waterloo) show details
+Prof. Norbert Lütkenhaus (University of Waterloo)

 Protecting Privacy using Optical Quantum Communication